mahasri06/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Data Preparation: Load and handle the dataset, separating features and target variables.
-2.
+2. Data Splitting: Split the dataset into training and testing sets.
-3.
+3. Feature Engineering: Transform text data into numerical feature vectors.
-4.
+4. Model Building and Evaluation: Initialize SVM classifier, train the model, and predict target labels for evaluation.

 ## Program:
 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by:
+Developed by: S.Sajetha
-RegisterNumber:
+RegisterNumber: 212223100049
 */
 ```
 ```